adityaSomak/academic-kickstart/content/authors/admin/_index.md

 Parallel to exploring neuro-symbolic methods under the lens of NLI, I am also exploring multi-hop reasoning capabilities of neural methods in symbolic domains with Dr. Navin Goyal.

 Overall, my central goal in research has been devloping models that are both data-driven, yet enriched by knowledge.
-My work is guided by the three central aspects: knowledge acqusition, representation and reasoning.
+Developing such models require three central considerations: knowledge acqusition, representation and reasoning.
 While at MSRI, I am primarily focusing on reasoning capabilities, my former efforts had a higher concentration on the latter two.
 I completed my Ph.D. in Computer Science from [CIDSE, Arizona State University](http://cidse.engineering.asu.edu/) on June 27, 2018.